 In March of 2013, the wrongful death of 87-year-old nursing home resident Lorraine Bayless made national headlines.
 Bayless did not succumb to natural illness, sustain a deadly injury, or pass away quietly in her sleep.
 She died because a nurse at her California nursing home, Glenwood Gardens, refused to perform life-saving CPR — even as 911 operator Tracy Halvorson urged the nurse to intervene.
 So why did the nurse refuse?
 Are other seniors at risk of receiving the same treatment?
 What sorts of CPR laws and policies are nursing homes required to follow?
-Philadelphia nursing home abuse lawyer Brent Wieand explains.
+Philadelphia nursing home abuse lawyer Brent Wieand from a PA nursing home law firm explains.

 CA Nursing Home Resident Dies After Nurse Refuses to Violate No-CPR Policy